kingdonb/webservices/README.md

 Following the installation directions above.

 <h4>Create the initializer</h4>
-By default the API Authorization is disabled in the initializer
+By default the API Authorization is disabled in the initializer.

     $ rails generate webservices_initializer